psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 Withouten more letting.
 In he went a greaté pace:
 The Usher at the hall door was
 With a staff standing,
 In point Cleges for to smite:
 "Go back, thou churl," he said,
 " Full tite `[Tite, quickly.
-Icelandic ''tithr" and " titt. "]` without tarrying!
+Icelandic "tithr" and " titt. "]` without tarrying!
 I shall thee beat every leth, `[Leth limb."
 "Finet English "lith."]`
 Head and body, without greth, `[Greth. privilege of protection to you.
 First English " grith," the ??-peace or protection given to officials; privilege of security within a certain place.]`
 If thou make more pressing ! "